mrchristian/meta-documentation/landing.md

 Does this already exist?
 Is their a working model or standard for doing this?

+Should we model the LOD idea with a Wikidata example using the Wikimedia book model?

 More details below in *Details: Auto-generated landing pages*

 ## About: The NFDI4Culture working group “enhanced publications” (TA4)